ofiwg/libfabric/man/fi_gni.7.md

  (AND and XOR), and GNIX_FAB_RQ_NAMO_AX_S (AND and XOR 32 bit), GNIX_FAB_RQ_NAMO_FAX (Fetch AND and XOR) and GNIX_FAB_RQ_NAMO_FAX_S (Fetch AND and XOR 32 bit).

+#NOTES

+The GNI provider sets the domain attribute *cntr_cnt* to the the CQ limit divided by 2.

 # SEE ALSO